showiz/chaineddropdown/README.md

 Step 6) Create a HTML form in wich we will use AJAX to make the calls ---------> (person_example.html and file_example.html)

-* The ForeignKey example is an upgrade for the example in https://simpleisbetterthancomplex.com/tutorial/2018/01/29/how-to-implement-dependent-or-chained-dropdown-list-with-django.html
+* The ForeignKey example is an upgrade of the example in https://simpleisbetterthancomplex.com/tutorial/2018/01/29/how-to-implement-dependent-or-chained-dropdown-list-with-django.html

-* The ManyToMany example is a propety of Héctor Valdés (showiz) for free use.
+* The ManyToMany example is propety of Héctor Valdés (showiz) for free use.

 * See the project in:
 https://swzdropdown.pythonanywhere.com/